 “It’s my name,” she said.
 “I’ve never given it to a client before…”

 It was perhaps the greatest Christmas present she could have given him.
 He hugged her tightly, before she stepped out into the freshly fallen Christmas snow.
 And then she was gone.
-And Nick was alone once again.
+And Jack was alone once again.

-Dreaming about the new year.
+Dreaming about the new year to come.